dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-maximum-control-staking-option.md

 {:toc}

 * * *
-# Safest option: How to stake
+# Maximum control option: How to stake

 This chapter is for people who want to have as much control of their ICP as possible by custodying their own `seed phrase` and do not mind more technical hurdles to have maximum control.